MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

    :::image type="content" source="media/segments-project-attributes.png" alt-text="Example of projected attributes selected in the side pane to be added to the output entity.":::

    For example: A segment is based on an entity that contains purchase data, which is related to the *Customer* entity.
 The segment looks for all customers from Spain that purchased goods in the current year.
-You can choose to append attributes like the price of the goods, or the purchase date to all matching customer records in the output entity.
+You can choose to append attributes like the price of goods, or the purchase date to all matching customer records in the output entity.
 This information might be useful to analyze seasonal correlations to the total spending.

    > [!NOTE]
    > - **Project attributes** only works for entities that have a one-to-many relationship with the customer entity.
 For example, one customer can have multiple subscriptions.